miguel-porto/SiMRiv/README.md

-# SiMRiv
+# SiMRiv (R package)
-Simulation and analysis of multi-state Movements in River networks and heterogeneous landscapes in R This package provides functions to generate spatially-explicit simulations of multi-state movements in heterogeneous landscapes, based on "resistance" rasters.
+Simulation and analysis of multi-state Movements in River networks and heterogeneous landscapes in R.

+This package provides functions to generate spatially-explicit simulations of multi-state movements in heterogeneous landscapes, based on "resistance" rasters.
 Although originally conceived and designed to fill the gap of softwares simulating trajectories of species constrained to linear, dendritic habitats